amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Specified by `"mesh type`" of `"surface`".

-.. _mesh-type-surface-spec:
+.. _mesh-surface-spec:
-.. admonition:: mesh-type-surface-spec
+.. admonition:: mesh-surface-spec

     ONE OF